JobService/job-service/docs/en-us/Getting-Started.md

 }
 ```

+Note the following:

-* Task classifier must be set to `BatchWorker` as we are sending the job to the Batch Worker.
+* `TaskClassifier` must be set to `BatchWorker` as you are sending the job to the batch worker.
-* Set the task Api version i.e. 1.
+* Set the `taskApiVersion` to 1.
-* Set the taskData, in this case we are adding a batch definition with a storage reference and the datastorePartialReference is the container ID.
+* For the `taskData`, we are adding a batch definition with a storage reference and the `datastorePartialReference` is the container ID.
 This storage reference is the reference to the dummy data stored using document generator.
-* Set taskPipe to the queue consumed by the first worker you want to sent the work to i.e. Batch Worker `demo-batch-in` - so that the batch can be broken down into task items.
+* Set `taskPipe` to the queue consumed by the first worker to which you want to send the work, in this case, the batch worker `demo-batch-in`.
+The batch can then be broken down into task items.
-* Set targetPipe to the name of the final worker where tracking will stop i.e. `demo-example-out`.
+* Set `targetPipe` to the name of the final worker where tracking will stop, in this case, `demo-example-out`.

 ### Verification of correct setup

-Observe that the message output to the Example Worker output queue demo-example-out won't contain any tracking info.
-The payload for the messages sent to RabbitMQ will look like this.
-Notice `tracking` is `null`.
+The message output to the example worker output queue, demo-example-out, contains no tracking information.
+The payload for the messages sent to RabbitMQ will look similar to the following.
+Notice that `tracking` is `null`.

 ```
 {"version":3,"taskId":"j_demo_1.1","taskClassifier":"ExampleWorker","taskApiVersion":1,"taskData":"eyJ3b3JrZXJTdGF0dXMiOiJDT01QTEVURUQiLCJ0ZXh0RGF0YSI6eyJyZWZlcmVuY2UiOm51bGwsImRhdGEiOiJBQUFBQUFEdnY3MEFBQUR2djcwQUF3QURBQUFBQUFZRlMxQjBlSFF1TTJOdlpIUnpaWFFBQUFCa0FBQUFJQUFCQUFBQUFBQUFBQXdBQUFBSUFBQUFDQlB2djczdnY3MGFTQ2hhVkFBQUFBQUFGQUFVQWdGTFVIUjRkQzR5WTI5a2RITmxkQUFBQURJQUFBQWdBQUVBQUFBQUFBQUFEQUFBQUFnQUFBQUlaTysvdmUrL3ZlKy92VWdvV2swQUFBQUFBQlFBRkFJQlMxQjBlSFF1TVdOdlpIUnpaWFFBQUFBQUFBQUFJQUFCQUFBQUFBQUFBQXdBQUFBSUFBQUFDTysvdmM2VE5rZ29Xa1VBQUFBQUFCUUFGQUlCUzFBelkyOWtkSE5sZEhSNGRDNHpZMjlrZEhObGRBQUFBQXdBQUFBSUFBQUFDQlB2djczdnY3MGFTQ2hhVkFBQUFBQUFGQVFEUzFBeVkyOWtkSE5sZEhSNGRDNHlZMjlrZEhObGRBQUFBQXdBQUFBSUFBQUFDR1R2djczdnY3M3Z2NzFJS0ZwTkFBQUFBQUFVQkFOTFVERmpiMlIwYzJWMGRIaDBMakZqYjJSMGMyVjBBQUFBREFBQUFBZ0FBQUFJNzcrOXpwTTJTQ2hhUlFBQUFBQUFGQVFEUzFBPSJ9fQ==","taskStatus":"RESULT_SUCCESS","context":{},"to":"demo-example-out","tracking":null,"sourceInfo":{"name":"ExampleWorker","version":"1.0-SNAPSHOT"}}
 ```

-The image below shows how to locate the stdout output for the Job Tracking Worker, after clicking on the Job Tracking application in Marathon .
+The figure shows how to locate the stdout output for the job tracking worker, after clicking on the job tracking application in Marathon.

 ![Jobtracking Stdout](images/Jobtracking_stdout.png)

-Open the stdout log file for the Job Tracking Worker and verify the following:
+Open the stdout log file for the job tracking worker and verify the following:

-* Message is registered and split into separate tasks by the Batch Worker
+* Message is registered and split into separate tasks by the batch worker.
-* Separate messages are forwarded to the Example Worker input queue
+* Separate messages are forwarded to the example worker input queue.
-* Job Status check returns Active for separated messages
+* Job status check returns Active for separated messages.
-* Single message forwarded to the Batch Worker output queue
+* Single message forwarded to the batch worker output queue.
-* Job Status check returns Completed for separated messages
+* Job status check returns Completed for separated messages.
-* Separate messages forwarded to the Example Worker output queue
+* Separate messages forwarded to the example worker output queue.
-* Tracking information is removed from separate messages
+* Tracking information is removed from separate messages.

-The output log will look something like this:
+The output log should look something like this:

 ```
 DEBUG [2016-06-29 16:21:44,765] com.hpe.caf.worker.queue.rabbit.WorkerQueueConsumerImpl: Registering new message 22